pieroapretto/Onja_career_counseling_resources/interview_questions.md

 * What is a Compound Component?
 * How do you pass data between React components?
 * What is React Context?
-* What is the difference between CSS and SCSS?
 * How do you set default values for props in React?
 * What are React hooks?
 * What is the useState React hook?
 * What is the useEffect hook used for in React and why?
-* What is the virtual DOM?
+* What is the Virtual DOM?
 * What is the useReducer hook?
 * How do you conditionally render components in React?
 * What are synthetic events in React?